 Make note of the presence of absence of these details in separate columns.

-The quality of your competitor’s blog is one measure of their content marketing savvy.
 A high-quality blog that provides a good user experience may be harder to outshine than a blog that is not easy to use.

 How’s their SEO?